 How can medicines affect driving?

-Some medicines can affect your concentration and how you focus or pay attention.
-They can slow your reaction times and cause sleepiness or drowsiness, blurred vision, dizziness, slowed down movements and fainting, or make you feel anxious or jittery.
+Some medicines can affect your concentration (how you focus or pay attention).
+They can slow your reaction times and cause sleepiness, blurred vision, dizziness, slowed down movements and fainting, or make you feel anxious or jittery.
 Do not drive if you have any of these.

 Not taking medicines can also be a risk

 Not taking some medicines while driving can also be risky.

-- Epilepsy – some people with epilepsy may not be able to drive at all without taking their regular medicines.
+- Epilepsy – some people with epilepsy may not be able to drive at all without taking regular medicines.
 Read more about driving with epilepsy.

-- Diabetes – for drivers with diabetes, it is important to take your regular medicines as prescribed because high blood glucose levels can make you feel unwell and tired and may affect your ability to drive.
-Your blood glucose levels may get too high if you miss doses.
+- Diabetes – drivers with diabetes need to take regular medicines as prescribed because your blood glucose levels may get too high if you miss doses.
 You should not drive if your blood glucose is too high (hyperglycaemia).
+High blood glucose levels can make you feel unwell and tired, and may affect your ability to drive.
+Read more about driving with diabetes.

 Which medicines are most likely to affect driving?

 Always ask your doctor or pharmacist if your medicines are likely to affect your driving.
 Some types of medicines known to affect driving include: